tredontho/purescript-book/text/chapter11.md

 There is also an equivalent `many` and `some` for `Data.List`

 The `many` combinator uses the `Alternative` type class to repeatedly run a computation _zero-or-more_ times.
-The `some` combinator is similar, but requires at least the first computation to succeed.
+The `some` combinator is similar but requires at least the first computation to succeed.

 In the case of our `Parser` monad transformer stack, there is an instance of `Alternative` induced by the `ExceptT` component, which supports failure by composing errors in different branches using a `Monoid` instance (this is why we chose `Array String` for our `Errors` type).
 This means that we can use the `many` and `some` functions to run a parser multiple times: